kartonfarkas/api_docs/source/suite/contacts/contact_list.rst

      - Comments
    * - field_id
      - int
-     - to decide if we need to return a contact or not, [field_value]
+     - Value determines if a contact should be returned or not, [field_value]
-     - field_value can be an empty string, that will also match to cells with NULL value
+     - Can be an empty string as that will also match to cells with NULL value
    * - limit
      - int
-     - if set, it limits the number of the returned contacts
+     - Specifies the maximum number of contacts to return
-     - By default it is 10.000, and it is not possible to specify bigger limit then that.
+     - Default is 10.000, which is also the maximum number of contacts that can be returned (you cannot specify more).
    * - offset
      - int
-     - specifies an offset for pagination (like in SQL) -
+     - Specifies an offset for pagination (like in SQL) -
    * - excludeempty
      - boolean
-     - If true sent as the value of this parameter, the contacts having null or empty value at the field requested to return are not returned.
-Any value except from true will interpreted as false.
+     - If set to true, then all contacts with a null or empty value in the requested field not returned.
+Any value except from true will be interpreted as false.
      -

 URI Example